Watch the webinar now:

 • Significance for purchasing

-In purchasing, bonus agreements are an important tool for reducing costs and optimizing supplier relationships.
-They enable companies to obtain better conditions through increased purchase volumes and at the same time intensify cooperation with strategically important suppliers.
+In purchasing controlling, bonus agreements are an important tool for cost-benefit analysis and optimization of supplier relationships.
+They enable companies to obtain better conditions through increased purchase quantities and at the same time intensify cooperation with strategically important suppliers.
 They also offer financial benefits and promote long-term planning in the procurement process.

 • Cost savings: Subsequent discounts reduce the total cost of procurement.